 It represents the cloud software architecture that runs on the user end.
 It primarily lays its focus on client-side applications and browsers.

 Client devices act as a key component in connecting cloud services over the network.
 Here, the Internet acts as a medium of networks in executing communications between both the frontend and the backend.
-It is a hardware that acts on the side of end-users.
+It is hardware that acts on the side of end-users.
 The network can also be provided as a utility, thereby enabling customers to customize the network route and the protocol.

 That will be all in the section of frontend of Cloud Computing architecture.
 Let’s move to the next section.